operatorequals/wormnest/README.md

 Now `http://wormnest:8080/hooktest` is accessible, and will return a file with random contents (on each request).
 Test it with `wget http://wormnest:8080/hooktest`!

 And in case you need something more useful, check the `hooks/autogen_msf.py`.
-And you can also code you rown hooks...
+Or the *Random File Picker hook* in `hooks/random_from_directory.py`.
+And you can always code your own hooks...

 ----